-This page is an introduction of some points of interests in Oji Kita-ku Tokyo, where our company is located.
+This page is an introduction of some points of interest in Oji Kita-ku Tokyo, where our company is located.

 Asukayama Park(1-1-3 Oji Kita-ku Tokyo)

 If you climb from Oji-Station side, you will walk a lot of stairs.
-For this reason, Asuka-yama park monorail (Asuka park rail, so-called Ascargo) carries about 50m in 2 minutes.
+For this reason, Asuka-yama park mono-rail (Asuka park rail, so-called Ascargo) carries about 50meter in 2 minutes.
 You can use it for free.
 (The operation method is the same as elevator's.)

 Otonashi Shinsui Park(1-1-1 Oji-honcho Kita-ku Tokyo)